pavelO11/pavelO11/README.md

 ### About me
 A passionate developer from Russia 🇷🇺

-I am engaged in commercial development of various web applications, projects, I write both Front-End and Back-End.
+I am engaged in commercial development of various web application projects, I write both Front-End and Back-End.

 I use such frameworks as React, Next, Vue, Nuxt, all the time I try to go deeper into the studied technologies and discover new ones.
 I am always improving my skills in JavaScript, TypeScript, studying them in depth.